UPCOMING TALKS/PANELS

 SHOW LA / Los Angeles, CA

-Organized by The Judith Center and hosted at SHOW LA, this event will be the first of two lectures led by the Ukrainian curator Kateryna Radchenko, exploring the historical uses of photography—largely as a tool of domination by authoritarian regimes or as a means of witnessing and recording violence—and pointing towards new possibilities for the medium during these times.
-The SHOW LA lecture will be followed by a roundtable discussion featuring Arpad Kovacs, Associate Curator in the Department of Photographs at the J. Paul Getty Museum, and Camilla de Maffei, Milan-based photographer and educator, moderated by Kathryn Andrews, artist and Founder of The Judith Center.
+Organized by The Judith Center and hosted at SHOW LA, this event is the first of two lectures led by the Ukrainian curator Kateryna Radchenko, exploring the historical uses of photography—largely as a tool of domination by authoritarian regimes or as a means of witnessing and recording violence—and pointing towards new possibilities for the medium during these times.
+The SHOW LA lecture is followed by a roundtable discussion featuring Arpad Kovacs, Associate Curator in the Department of Photographs at the J. Paul Getty Museum, and Camilla de Maffei, Milan-based photographer and educator, moderated by Kathryn Andrews, artist and Founder of The Judith Center.

 PARTICIPANTS: